 Once you find a discolored spot, grab a nail and push down on the discolored wood with the nail.
 If the wood is soft and allows you to push the nail down into it, then you’re dealing with rotted wood.

-You will also notice that, instead of beading up, the wood will absorb any water that is placed onto it.
+You will also notice that, instead of beading up, the wood will absorb any water placed onto it.

 4. The Tasks Are Piling Up

-Perhaps the deck that you're dealing with was already installed when you purchased the house.
+Perhaps the deck you’re dealing with was already installed when you purchased the house.

 Sadly, those tedious tasks are only delaying the inevitable.
 If the issues are starting to pile up against you, then it’s time to reach out to a trusted deck repair company to get things fixed.

-This will allow you the opportunity to renovate the deck in whatever way you've been wanting to.
+This will allow you to renovate the deck in whatever way you’ve wanted to.

-Maybe you want to get the deck a little more in-tune with your backyard's theme.
-Be sure to consider many different options and reach out to a deck repair company to see what they would recommend.
+Maybe you want to get the deck more in tune with your backyard’s theme.
+Consider many different options and reach out to a deck repair company to see what they would recommend.

 5. Your Deck Is Nailed to Your House

-If the deck came with your home when you purchased it, then you might be wondering how old the deck actually is.
+If the deck came with your home when you purchased it, you might wonder how old the deck is.

 One of the biggest telltale signs is going underneath your deck and inspecting how the builder connected it to the house.